NpoolPlatform/express-ts-template/README.md

 # express-template
-use express for backend server
+use express and typescript for backend server